Learning How to Dynamically Route Autonomous Vehicles on Shared Roads: Experiments and results

 \section{Experiments and results}

 In all of the experiments\footnote{We make the code available in the supplementary material.}, we adopt the following parameters.
 All vehicles are $4$ meters long.
 Human drivers keep a $2$ second headway distance, whereas autonomous cars can keep $1$ second.
 Each time step corresponds to $1$ minute of real-life simulation.
 Each episode during deep RL training covers $5$ hours of real-life simulation ($300$ time steps).
-In test time, we simulate $6$ hours of real-life ($360$ time steps).
-We divide roads into the cells such that it takes $1$ time step to traverse each cell in free-flow.
-We initialize $\dens_{\pathidx,\cellidx} \sim \textrm{unif}(0,\critdens_{\pathidx,\cellidx})$ for $\forall i\in[I_p], p\in[P]$.
+In test time, we simulate $6$ hours of real-life ($360$ time steps) to ensure the RL policy did not learn to minimize the latency in the first $300$ time steps and leave excess vehicles in the network at the end.
+We divide paths into the cells such that it takes $1$ time step to traverse each cell in free-flow.
+We initialize $\dens_{\cellidx}(0) \sim \textrm{unif}(0,1.2\critdens_{\cellidx})$ for all $\cellidx \in \cellset_\pathidx$ for all $\pathidx \in \pathset$.
+We set the standard deviations of the zero-mean Gaussian demand noise to be $\demandhum/10$ and $\demandaut/10$ for human-driven and autonomous vehicles, respectively.

-Our overall control scheme can be seen in Fig.~\ref{fig:schematic}(a).
+Our overall control scheme can be seen in Fig.~\ref{fig:schematic}.
 As the learning model, we build a two-hidden-layer neural network, with each layer having $256$ nodes.
-We train an RL agent for each configuration that we will describe later on.
-All trainings simulate $40$ million time steps\footnote{Other hyperparameter values we use for PPO are in the Appendix.}.
+We train an RL agent for each configuration that we will describe later on in simulated traffic networks that are based on the mixed-autonomy traffic model and the dynamics that we described in Sections~\ref{sec:flow_dynamics} and \ref{sec:network_dynamics}.
+All trainings simulate $40$ million time steps.\footnote{Other hyperparameter values we use for PPO are in the Appendix.} Depending on whether we evaluate our RL-based approach with (or without) the accidents, we enable (or disable) accidents at the training phase.
+However, we note that the number of possible accident configurations in the network is far more than the expected number of accidents during all training episodes.
+Hence, successfully handling accidents requires good generalization performance.
+Similar to accidents, the demand distributions match between training and test environments.